sentinel-energy/friendly_data/doc/data-package.rst

 Data package
 ============

-The *Friendly data* format [#]_ has been designed to facilitate interoperability in this diverse ecosystem by prioritising ease of sharing.
+The *Friendly data* format [#]_ has been designed to facilitate interoperability in a diverse ecosystem by prioritising ease of sharing.
+A data package includes several datasets, and a description of the datasets that includes semantic and structural metadata.

-**Metadata** of a dataset typically establishes the context for the dataset.
+The *semantic metadata* of a dataset typically establishes the context for the dataset.
 It can consist of properties like:

 - a computer program friendly name so that they can be referred to easily from software,